w-decker/hidden-markov-model/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
 You can contribute in the ways listed below.

-## Creating Content
+## Create Content

-If you wish to update existing content or provide new content, please do the following:
+If you wish to add to existing content or create new content:

-- submit an issue with a detailed description of the udpated/new content.
+- create an issue with a detailed explanation of the new/updated content.
-- submit a pull request for the updated/new content.
+- submite a pull request of the new/update content.

 ## Submit Feedback